 The most common problems are isolation, lack of confidence, depression, phobias, domestic violence and abuse, housing issues, lone parenthood, substance misuse, lack of family support, financial problems and reliance on benefits.
 The Asha Centre helps women to address these issues through services provided on-site as well as helping them engage with other agencies for assistance.

 We offer a range of resources and support interventions which encompass advice, support and educational and employment opportunities that engage women and support them to rebuild their lives.
+Some classes that are include in the programs are:

 “I volunteer at Asha and outside.
 For all their support they’ve given me over the years and the friends I’ve made has given me a lot more confidence.“